Expressivity of AuDaLa: Turing Completeness and Possible Extensions: Introduction

 \paragraph{Related Work.} \Lname is a \emph{data-autonomous} language and related to other data-focused languages, like standard data-parallel languages (CUDA~\cite{garland-parallel-2008} and OpenCL~\cite{chong-sound-2014}), languages which apply local parallel operations on data structures (Halide~\cite{ragan-kelley-halide-2017},\\\textsc{ReLaCS}~\cite{raimbault-relacs-1993}) and actor-based languages (Ly~\cite{ungar-harnessing-2010}, A-NETL~\cite{baba--netl-1995}).

 Though the expressivity of actor languages has been studied before~\cite{de-boer-decidability-2012} and there is research into suitable Turing machine-like models for concurrency~\cite{qu-parallel-2017, kozen-parallelism-1976, wiedermann-parallel-1984}, there does not seem to be a large focus on proving Turing completeness of parallel languages.
 This can have multiple reasons.
 One of these reasons can be that many of these languages extend other languages, e.g., CUDA and OpenCL are built upon \CC.
 For these languages, Turing completeness is inherited from their base language.
 Other languages, for example domain specific languages like Halide~\cite{ragan-kelley-halide-2017}, are simple by design, and if the functionality is more important than the applicability, Turing completeness may be of lesser importance.
 Some languages are also not Turing complete on purpose~\cite{gibbons-functional-2015, deursen-little-1998}, for example to make automated verification decidable.
 As \Lname is not an extension of a sequential language, Turing completeness for \Lname is not automatic.
-Though it has been noted that Turing completeness also does not establish as much as it does in the domain of sequential languages~\cite{di2009expressiveness}, we think it is relevant to prove \Lname Turing complete, as with its simple design and rigid structure it gives the impression of being a simpler, decidable or domain specific language as opposed to the general language it actually is.
+It has been noted that Turing completeness also does not establish as much about expressivity as it does in the domain of sequential languages, as Turing completeness does not account for the effects of concurrent and distributive operations, which can lead to differences in behaviour in two Turing complete concurrent languages~\cite{di2009expressiveness}.
+Though we agree with this, the fact stands that the full behaviour of a language is a superset of the behaviour of the language in the sequential setting, so establishing \Lname to be Turing complete is a good starting point for analysing the expressivity of \Lname.
+By proving \Lname to be Turing complete, we furthermore establish that even though its simple design and rigid structure may make it seem like \Lname is simple enough to be decidable or domain specific, in reality, \Lname is no less complex than other Turing complete, general languages.

 Our proof follows the same line as the proof for the Turing completeness of Circal~\cite{detrey-constructive-2002}.
 Other parallel systems that have been proven Turing complete include water systems~\cite{henderson-turing-2021} and asynchronous non-camouflage cellular automata~\cite{yamashita-turing-2017}.